Geography: Qualitative cartography

 Qualitative cartography employs many of the same software and techniques as quantitative cartography.
 It may be employed to inform on map practices, or to visualize perspectives and ideas that are not strictly quantitative in nature.
 An example of a form of qualitative cartography is a Chorochromatic map of nominal data, such as land cover or dominant language group in an area.
 Another example is a deep map, or maps that combine geography and storytelling to produce a product with greater information than a two-dimensional image of places, names, and topography.
 This approach offers more inclusive strategies than more traditional cartographic approaches for connecting the complex layers that makeup places.

 Ethnography

-Ethnographical research techniques are used by human geographers.
+Human geographers use ethnographic research techniques.
 In cultural geography, there is a tradition of employing qualitative research techniques, also used in anthropology and sociology.
 Participant observation and in-depth interviews provide human geographers with qualitative data.

 Geopoetics

 Geopoetics is an interdisciplinary approach that combines geography and poetry to explore the interconnectedness between humans, space, place, and the environment.
 Geopoetics is employed as a mixed methods tool to explain the implications of geographic research.
 It is often employed to address and communicate the implications of complex topics, such as the anthropocene.